-Objective-To determine if extended-release naltrexone (XR-NTX) would improve or maintain viral suppression (VS) among prisoners or jail detainees with HIV and opioid use disorders (OUD) transitioning to the community.
+Objective: To determine whether extended-release naltrexone (XR-NTX) would improve or maintain viral suppression (VS) among prisoners or jail detainees with HIV and opioid use disorder (OUD) transitioning to the community.

-Design-A four-site, prospective randomized double-blind, placebo-controlled trial was conducted among prison and jail inmates with HIV and OUD transitioning to the community from September 2010 through March 2016.
+Design: A 4-site, prospective randomized double-blind, placebocontrolled trial was conducted among prison and jail inmates with HIV and OUD transitioning to the community from September 2010 through March 2016.

-Methods-Eligible participants (N=93) were randomized 2:1 to receive 6 monthly injections of XR-NTX (n=66) or placebo (n=27) starting at release and observed for 6 months.
+Methods: Eligible participants (N = 93) were randomized 2:1 to receive 6 monthly injections of XR-NTX (n = 66) or placebo (n = 27) starting at release and observed for 6 months.
 The primary outcome was the proportion that maintained or improved VS (<50 copies/mL) from baseline to 6 months.